knpuniversity/whats-new-symfony3/knpu/abstract-voter.md

 extend `AbstractVoter`.
 We added this class *way* back in Symfony 2.6, but we made it a lot cooler in Symfony 2.8.

-Use `comand+n` to open the generate menu and select implement methods.
+Use `command+n` to open the generate menu and select "Implement methods".
 The two methods you need are `supports` and `voteOnAttribute`.
 This is a little different than before.

 Now stop!
 And go register this as a service.
 Call it `user_voter` and add its class: